 Lupus can be triggered by sun exposure and also causes skin to become extra fragile and vulnerable to burns and sun damage.
 Make sure to protect your skin from sunburns by staying out of the sun during the brightest hours of the day, using nontoxic sunscreen with a sun protection factor of 50 or higher, wearing sunglasses, and wearing a hat.
 Natural products should also be used on the skin that won’t worsen inflammation and irritation, instead of beauty products with synthetic ingredients and chemicals.
 (25)

 Recently, researchers have discovered an interesting connection between vitamin D deficiency and lupus.
 While the evidence does not suggest that a deficiency of vitamin D actually causes lupus, it is likely the two are connected.
 Studies have found that 67 percent or more of lupus patients do not have enough vitamin D in their bloodstream.
 (26) You may want to try adding a high-quality vitamin D supplement to your regimen.

 What Causes Lupus?

-When the immune system thinks that it’s under attack by viruses, bacteria, food allergens or germs, it produces antibody proteins to help fight off the foreign invaders, but these proteins also damage healthy tissue in the process.
-This causes inflammation and damage to various body parts, along with numerous symptoms.
 Some of the glands, organs and tissues damaged by lupus include the thyroid gland, heart, gut/digestive system, lungs and kidneys.
-The immune system can produce numerous auto-antibodies that contribute to lupus, especially one type called antinuclear antibodies.
+The immune system can produce numerous autoantibodies that contribute to lupus, especially one type called antinuclear antibodies.

-Genetics play a role in the development in lupus, and experts think that certain people are born with genes that impact the way their immune systems work, making them more susceptible to getting lupus.
-Other risk factors for lupus include: (16)
+Genetics play a role in the development of lupus, and experts think that certain people are born with genes that impact the way their immune systems work, making them more susceptible to getting lupus.
+Other risk factors for lupus include: (31)

 - taking certain medicines that affect the immune system